NotArb/Jupiter/BOTCONFIG.md

     - Alternatively, you can use `jito_max_tip_sol` which will do the lamport conversion for you.
 - `jito_static_tip_lamports`: When > 0, Jito transactions will be sent with a static tip, similar to how priority fee works where the amount is predefined.
 (This will send alongside dynamic Jito transactions)
   - Alternatively, you can use `jito_static_tip_sol` which will do the lamport conversion for you.
-- `ntx_senders`: A list of normal transaction senders, which consist of rpc, skip_preflight, and max_retries.
+- `spam_senders`: A list of normal transaction senders, which consist of rpc, skip_preflight, and max_retries.
+- `spam_unique`: Defaults to false, but when enabled, sends unique transactions for all spam senders listed.
-- `ntx_cooldown`: The amount of time to wait before trying to send another normal transaction from the given strategy.
+- `spam_cooldown`: The amount of time to wait before trying to send another normal transaction from the given strategy.